The Ultimate Business Management Career Guide

 First-year applicants for an Associate’s degree in Business Management are required to submit a high school or a General Education Development or General Education Diploma (GED) transcript.
 If you have attended another institution, an official college transcript is required.

 First-year applicants for a Bachelor’s degree in Business Management may need to submit a completed application for admission, an official high school transcript, SAT/ACT results, a personal essay, and letters of recommendation.
-For transfer students, the same application materials are required with the official college transcript and a transfer essay prompt.

 Applicants for a Graduate degree in Business Management need to submit a completed application, an official transcript from each undergraduate or graduate institution they have attended, a personal essay or statement, resume or CV, letters of recommendation, and Graduate Record Exam (GRE) scores.

-What are the top qualities and skills can I acquire from earning a Business Management degree?
+What are the top qualities and skills I can acquire from earning a Business Management degree?

 These qualities, skills, and traits are necessary for becoming successful in the business management field:

 Consistency.
 A good manager should demonstrate consistency in giving guidance to organization members or employees.
-By being consistent, you can ensure higher levels of productivity, and increased levels of comfort, and promote employee understanding.
+By being consistent, you can ensure higher levels of productivity and increased levels of comfort and promote employee understanding.
 In turn, your people understand, respect, and stand by you as their manager.

 Excellent leadership skills.
 Being at the Business Management level requires you to be a leader who possesses good interpersonal skills and influences others toward reaching organizational or company goals.
-A good leader must also possess decisiveness.
-This translates to making good judgment and well-informed decisions.

 Competitiveness.
 Capable managers don’t just seek to beat the competition; they strive to learn from them.
-They set goals and build persistence within the team using techniques that lead to those goals that help individuals in the organization grow professionally while promoting social intelligence which is essential to fostering great work relationships.
+They set goals and build persistence within the team using techniques that lead to those goals that help individuals in the organization grow professionally while promoting social intelligence, which is essential to fostering great work relationships.

 Solid communication skills.
 A good leader must promote effective communication.
 They meet different types of individuals at any organizational level.
 The clarity in expressing ideas and information, listening skills, and visibility make an excellent communicator.
-Employees feel comfortable, and confusion is reduced when there is good communication within the organization.

 Professional integrity.
 Honest and ethical, a Business Manager is expected to do the right thing for the right reasons.
 If you continuously examine your motivations before making managerial decisions and you value the rules that the company or organization lives by, you make a great Business Management professional.